Mithil-Dudam/ExpenseLens-AI/README.md

-# ExpenseLens AI
+# ExpenseLens-AI

-A smart expense tracker powered by OCR and AI.
+ExpenseLens-AI is a full-stack, AI-powered expense tracker.
 Effortlessly scan receipts, extract totals, and categorize expenses with a modern UI.

 ## Features